RafaelEngel10/csscript-file-extension/REMINDER.md

 ## events to make:

     hide.onScroll {
-        ---> hide from scroll when not seen                  #DONE }
+        ---> hide from scroll when not seen
+    }

     DOMContent.onLoad {